 fest, (413) 637-5393.

 You don't need to be a dedicated dancer or wear special clothing to get in on the dance action at Jacob's Pillow.
-At the legendary Becket dance festival, now celebrating its 80th anniversary,

 Tour the property, view photographic exhibits, and take part in beginner-level workshops in yoga, Tai Chi and Zumba, then try out modern dance routines and grab a partner for some energetic swing dancing.
 Young and old can dance together in a creative intergenerational class, and little ones can enjoy fun and dance games in the historic Pillow Tea Garden, along with hands-on activities created especially for them.